outermedia/solr-fusion/src/main/doc/user-guide.md

     </om:field>

 The file test-js-file.js contains the code of the CDATA above.
 Note: The file is not classpath based loaded.
-This means, when relative paths are used, it depends on your applications server (and installation) what the current working directory is.
+This means, when relative paths are used, it depends on your application server (and installation) what the current working directory is.

+Hint: When the Javascript code simply returns an integer number, this would be rendered as e.g. "2.0" which is not desired (in Javascript numbers are always floats).
+Simply use x.toFixed() to get rid of the fractional digits.

 ### Bean Shell
 Convert values by the use of Bean Shell code.